South Crosstown Bus Rapid Transit (BRT) project

 How will we achieve more reliable, direct service?

-When the service starts, the BRT will operate seven days a week with buses running every 10 minutes during peak hours (6:30-9 a.m. & 3-6 p.m.)
+When service starts in 2018, the BRT will operate seven days a week with buses running every 10 minutes during peak hours (6:30-9 a.m. & 3-6 p.m.)
 As ridership grows, the BRT will operate seven days a week, 15 hours per day with buses every 10 minutes.

 Transit Signal Priority